BeAnMo/transfigure-json/README.md

 ## About The Project

-Currently, jsoniter only supports JSON-compatible objects.
+Currently, transfigure-json only supports JSON-compatible objects.

 For a refresher, a JSON-compatible object is one of: